-Improper installation and operation of this control could result in damage to the equipment and possibly even personal injury or death.
-It is your responsibility to ensure that this control is safely installed according to all applicable codes and standards.
-This electronic control is not intended for use as a primary limit control.
-Other controls that are intended and certified as safety limits must be placed into the control circuit.
-Do not attempt to service the control.
-Refer to qualified personnel for servicing.
-There are no user serviceable parts.
-Attempting to do so voids warranty and could result in damage to the equipment and possibly even personal injury or death.
+- It is the installers responsibility to ensure that this control is safely installed according to all applicable codes and standards. - Improper installation and operation of this control could result in damage to the equipment and possibly even personal injury or death. - This electronic control is not intended for use as a primary limit control.
+Other controls that are intended and certified as safety limits must be placed into the control circuit. - Do not attempt to service the control.
+There are no user serviceable parts inside the control.
+Attempting to do so voids warranty.